 Commands Descriptions

 Enable Turn on privileged mode

 Disable Turn off privileged mode

 Configure Enter configuration mode

 ?
 List all available option.

 Exit Go back to the previous menu.

 Help Show any available helpful information

 Logout Log out of CLI

 history <0~256> Set the number of command to remember as history.
-Ex: history 5: memorize 5 previous commands.
+Ex: history 5:

+memorize 5 previous commands.

 No history Disable command history

 Show history List last history commands

 Hostname <string></string> Set switch name

 no hostname Reset the switch name to factory default setting.

-[no] password <manager <br="">operator all&gt;</manager> Set or remove username and password for manager or operator.
-The manager's username and password are also used by the web user interface (web browser method of configuration).
+[no] password <manager th="" <="">Set or remove username and password for manager or operator.
+The</manager> Set or remove username and password for manager or operator.
+The

+operator all> manager's username and password are also used by the web user

+interface (web browser method of configuration).